North Germanic peoples: Early Middle Ages

 Around 510, the Herules returned to their home in southern Sweden following centuries of migrations throughout Europe, after their kingdom had been overwhelmed by the Lombards.
 Their name has been connected to the word erilaz attested in Elder Futhark inscriptions and the title Earl.

 In his book Getica, the 6th century Gothic historian Jordanes presents a detailed description of the various peoples inhabiting Scandinavia (Scandza), a land "not only inhospitable to men but cruel even to wild beasts."
 Jordanes wrote that the Scandinavians were distinguished from other Germanic peoples by being of larger physical stature and more warlike.
 The most numerous of these tribes were the Swedes and the Danes, who were an offshoot of the Swedes.
 Another North Germanic tribe were the Ranii, whose king Rodulf left Scandinavia for Ostrogothic Italy and became a companion of Theoderic the Great.

-As early as the 6th century, the North Germanic tribes were actively engaged in naval raids on Continental Europe.
-Between 512 and 520, as attested in the Royal Frankish Annals and Anglo-Saxon poem Beowulf, Hygelac, King of the Geats, made a great raid in the Rhineland.
-Carrying off great booty, Hygelac was defeated and killed before he could return to Scandinavia.
+North Germanic vikings might have been engaged in naval raids in Western Europe as early as the 6th century.
+Between 512 and 520, Frankish annals and the Anglo-Saxon poem Beowulf claim that a certain Hygelac or Hugleik, King of the Geats, made a raid in the Rhineland somewhere between 512 and 520.
+Carrying off great booty, Hygelac was allegedly defeated and killed before he could return to Scandinavia.
 Before the 7th century AD, Norwegian seafarers had settled Shetland.
 During this time the Frisians were the foremost rivals of the Scandinavians for naval supremacy in the North Sea.
-By the 8th century, the Swedes, by far the most advanced of the North Germanic peoples, had established colonial settlements in Estonia, Latvia and the southern shores of Lake Ladoga and Lake Onega in Russia.
+By the 8th century, the Swedes, by far the most advanced of the North Germanic peoples, had established colonial settlements in modern Estonia, Latvia and the southern shores of Lake Ladoga and Lake Onega in present-day Russia.
 The settlement of Grobiņa in Latvia and the Salme ships of Saaremaa, Estonia, are testimony to this expansion.
 In this period the entire eastern Baltic Sea came to be dominated by a homogenous warrior culture derived from Sweden, in which Old Norse served as the lingua franca.